Sex and Gender-Based Misconduct Policy (Title IX)

 - With the victim’s consent, referral to the emergency room and rape crisis intervention, as appropriate.

-- Students and employees are encouraged to report all incidents of assault or other violence to the College in order to receive help in accessing support services and in prosecuting the alleged offender.
-However, the decision whether or not to report the incident and whether or not to press charges must be made by the victim and respected by all members of the College.
+- Students and employees are encouraged to report all incidents of assault or other violence to Excelsior in order to receive help in accessing support services and in prosecuting the alleged offender.
+However, the decision whether or not to report the incident and whether or not to press charges must be made by the victim and respected by all members of Excelsior.
 If the victim does not give permission to disclose identity, with the sole exception of the threat to personal safety, the identity of the victim cannot be given.
 Reporting information can include only time, place, manner, and current condition of the victim.
 All information must be devoid of all demographics about the victim and other identifying information.

-- When a College staff member is informed of an assault or other violent incident, the staff member will seek the victim’s consent to notify the Title IX Coordinator.
+- When a University staff member is informed of an assault or other violent incident, the staff member will seek the victim’s consent to notify the Title IX Coordinator.
 The staff member will not disclose either the name or other identifying information without the victim’s consent.
-College staff members are encouraged to consult their supervisors and/or the Office of Human Resources when they have concerns or doubts regarding the safety and well-being of a victim or other person, in order to take steps to ensure the safety of the victim and others.
+University staff members are encouraged to consult their supervisors and/or the Office of Human Resources when they have concerns or doubts regarding the safety and well-being of a victim or other person, in order to take steps to ensure the safety of the victim and others.
 In rare cases, this consultation may need to occur even without the victim’s consent.

 D. Disability Accommodation